ccnmtl/ccnmtldjango/README.md

 want to do a `./manage.py startapp` to create your own application within the project and so on.

+#### Debugging Tests ####

+Nose captures the output of the tests and redirects it.
+When you insert a breakpoint with `import pdb; pdb.set_trace()`, the pdb shell won't be visible on your command line.
+Instead, use
+`from nose.tools import set_trace; set_trace()` when debugging tests in
+ccnmtldjango.

+When debugging tests, sometimes it's useful to run only the test you're working on.
+To do this, you can specify the test class and method along with the file like this:

+    ./manage.py test ./dmt/api/tests/test_views.py:NotifyTests.test_get

 --------------------------
 Setting up a fresh checkout